 Auto Parts & Accessories Retailers

-Date February 2019
+Date February 2020

 Approximate net recovery on cost

-Multi-faceted liquidation strategies yield highest recovery values: In order to maximize the gross recovery value, the liquidation strategy for an auto parts retailer/service center would include a portion of the inventory being sold through the retail stores/service centers, with a bulk sale through wholesale channels to liquidate the balance of the application-specific “hard parts” inventory remaining at the end of the retail sale.
+Multi-faceted liquidation strategies yield highest recovery values: In order to maximize gross recovery values, the liquidation strategy for an auto parts retailer/service center would include a portion of the inventory being sold through the retail stores/service centers, with a bulk sale through wholesale channels to liquidate the balance of the application-specific “hard parts” inventory remaining at the end of the retail sale.
 Over-the-counter non-application parts such as chemicals, waxes, tires, tools, wiper blades, batteries, etc. would be sold during the retail sale.

 The higher the percentage of total inventory sold through retail stores, the better the gross recovery on a blended basis.

 The highest recovering inventory categories on a blended basis would typically include chemicals/fluids, batteries, oil, wiper blades, tires, and tools.
 The lowest recovering categories would include brakes, cooling and fuel system parts, ignition parts, hoses and belts, and steering and suspension parts.
 Additionally, Gordon Brothers’ recovery assumption would not include “core” values associated with re-manufactured parts.

 Note: This publication is provided for informational marketing purposes only.
 The material contained herein should not be regarded as advice, nor relied upon to make financial, operational or other decisions; nor should it be used as a substitute for an asset appraisal.
 Actual recovery values may vary from transaction to transaction and the recovery values referenced herein are for representative transactions without regard to specific key factors.
 This material may be redistributed only in its entirety, including notice of copyright.
 All rights reserved. ©2020 Gordon Brothers, LLC.